 As the photo states, I freakin’ LOVE to letter!
-With practice, you won’t need to start with pencil and eraser but it is advised as mistakes do happen.
-After sharing so many of my favourite Lettering Resources recently, I thought it was high time I shared everything I use and the best tools for hand lettering practice.
+With practice, freehand lettering is so easy.
+After sharing so many of my favourite lettering resources recently, I thought it was high time I shared everything I use and the best tools for hand lettering practice.

 Of course, the Heart Handmade Creative Director had to be included in this post.
 She oversee’s the whole operation.

-- The pen I used was a Uniball eye fine in black, and I used random techniques and fauxligraphy.
+The pen I used was this fine nibbed black pen, and I used random techniques and fauxligraphy.

 Recommended: An excellent Fauxligraphy class over at Brit & Co.

-- The pen I used to write my name was the Pentel Sign pen (regular marker) with a fauxligraphy technique.
+The pen I used to write my name was the (regular marker) with a fauxligraphy technique.

 As I said, I’m still a beginner with brush lettering!
-Other types of lettering, I can rock your socks off but I’m working on the brush!
+With other types of lettering, I can rock your socks off but I’m working on the brush pressure skills.

-The lighter pink Copic marker came as part of a set of Pastel Ciao Markers.
+The lighter pink Copic marker came as part of a set of Ciao Markers.

 Other pens I use all the time: